yahaveliyahu/Cybersecurity-portfolio/Networking/Networking Concepts/readme.md

 | 2 | Data Link | MAC addressing and frames |
 | 1 | Physical | Signals, cables, and wireless transmission |

-Although the OSI model defines seven layers, real-world networking commonly follows the TCP/IP model.
+Although the OSI model defines 7 layers, real-world networking commonly follows the TCP/IP model.
 In this model, the OSI Presentation and Session layers are merged into the Application layer, resulting in a simplified 5 layer architecture.

 ---